Emerging project to build affordable housing following the Neighbourhood Plan

 The CLT homes at Brasted Close will be for sale, priced according to local earnings, ensuring that local people are able to live in the local area.
 ‘Local earnings’ are taken as the average of median incomes using data published by the Office for National Statistics.
 Based on 2016 figures, the estimated price of a CLT home is around 40-50% of the full market value in the area.
 Although the scheme is receiving some grant funding from the GLA, these values are primarily achieved because the land value is effectively locked in to the trust in perpetuity through resale price covenants in individual leases, and governance mechanisms to ensure these are not varied.

 Lewisham Citizens held open meetings in late summer 2016 to discuss aspirations and fears about the scheme and to set the criteria for selecting architects.
 Several architects presented to residents at a ‘pick the architect’ event in September 2016.
 Residents chose Archio as their preferred architects.
 Archio spoke to residents on site to begin the design process.
 Approximately 30 residents and 48 students and staff from the neighbouring school attended.
 The community engagement has allowed Archio to develop a scheme addressing the key concerns raised by residents around pedestrian access, overlooking, height, privacy and parking.
-The planning application for Brasted Close was submitted in May 2018.
+Planning permission for Brasted Close was granted in April 2019.

 Who will live there